nicholasdille/container-slides/160_gitlab_ci/250_releases/exercise.md

 ## Task: Create a release

 GitLab can create [releases](https://docs.gitlab.com/ee/user/project/releases/index.html) based on a Git tag.
-The release can contain a description and links to assets.
-The assets must be stored elsewhere.
+The release can contain a description as well as assets.

-1. Check out the [official documentation](https://docs.gitlab.com/ee/ci/yaml/#release) about the `release` keyword
+1. Check out the [official documentation](https://docs.gitlab.com/ee/ci/yaml/#release) of the `release` keyword
-1. Modify the job `pages` to create a release in addition to the script block
+1. Modify the job `pages` to create a release in addition to the `script` block
 1. The release should be based on the current commit hash (`$CI_COMMIT_SHA`)
 1. Use the unique pipeline ID (`$CI_PIPELINE_IID`) as the tag name
 1. Set an arbitrary name and description

-For the `release` keyword to work, the `glab` binary must be present in the execution environment of the job:
+The `glab` binary must be present in the execution environment of the job for the `release` keyword to work:

 1. Set `image` to `registry.gitlab.com/gitlab-org/cli:v1.78.3`

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.

 ??? info "Hint (Click if you are stuck)"
-    Your release should look similar to this:
+    Your `release` keyword should look similar to this:

     ```yaml
     release: